-The word ‘retro’ has almost become interchangeable with ‘trendy’, while these buzzwords can often be found affixed to one another in the description of pretty much anything cultural that has returned after a period out of the spotlight.
-Here is a look at four diverse examples of how the power of nostalgia has brought forgotten items back into the spotlight.
+The word ‘retro‘ has almost become interchangeable with ‘trendy‘, while these buzzwords can often be found affixed to one another in the in the description of the past.

 While jeans themselves have a timeless quality that should prevent the item of clothing from ever going out of style, variations on jeans can give generations a distinct identity.
 The 1990s were characterized by celebrities in bootcut jeans, often paired with a haircut inspired by Rachel from Friends.
 Trendsetters Cindy Crawford, Meghan Markle and Gisele Bundchen have all donned bootcut jeans in recent years, with Vogue then calling relaxed jeans the denim trend of 2018.